smv1999/datamorph/README.md

 ### Usage

-You can install the package using the following command:
+You can install the latest version of the package using the following command:

 ```
 npm install @smv1999/datamorph